 I remember standing with Joanna, my elementary school friend, on the sidewalk between our homes.
 I shared with her that everyone in my extended family had divorced except my grandparents on my mother’s side and that I wanted to have more longevity in my relationships when I was older.
-I remember that she shared that she would have enjoyed fewer scheduled activities and that her feet were bloody and her toes curled from her ballet shoes.
+I remember that she shared that she would have enjoyed fewer scheduled activities and that she wasn’t enjoying that her feet were bloody and curled from her ballet shoes.
 It struck me then that I would offer my children choices.
-I valued choices, if not earlier, than from that moment onwards.
+I valued choices, if not earlier, then from that moment onwards.
 I also devoted myself to understanding human communication.

-Collaborative communication is about relationships (family, work, school, community, and our inner relationship with ourselves).
+Collaborative or compassionate communication (CC) is about relationships (family, work, school, community, and our inner relationship with ourselves).
 It is also about choice.
 It balances interdependence with autonomy.
 I love to share the beauty of this communication with others.

-My formal training includes a Master of Business Administration degree with a concentration in organizational analysis from the University of Alberta, Canada, and a Master of Laws from the University of Amsterdam (concentration: international law).
+My formal university training includes a Master of Business Administration degree from the University of Alberta, Canada (concentration: Organizational Behaviour), and a Master of Laws from the University of Amsterdam (concentration: International Law).

 I have been teaching and training in various capacities for over 20 years:

 My training and coaching is straight-forward, practical, empathic, and centered on current interests of my clients.
 Since I believe understanding key concepts supports learning new processes more quickly, I create structured lesson and learning plans, leaving space to stay with clients’ interests in the moment.
 In addition, I design custom training tools to support understanding.
 In fact, I’m currently working on a training toolkit for communication practitioners.